SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 iauditor_exporter --setup
 ```
 * You will be prompted for an iAuditor username and password which will be used to generate an API token.
-Note that your credentials will not be saved in any capacity.
+Note that your username and password will not be saved, only used to generate the API token which is saved in the auto-generated configuration file.
-* A basic configuration file will be auto-generated.
-A configuration file is necessary to run the Exporter script.
-The file will be named `config.yaml` and be placed in a folder named `iAuditor Audit Exports` which will be created in your current directory.
+* A configuration file is necessary to run the Exporter script.
+The file will be named `config.yaml` and be placed in a folder named `iauditor_exports_folder` which will be created in your current directory.
 2. Navigate into the `iauditor_exports_folder` folder just created:
 ```
 cd 'iauditor_exports_folder'